 How long will it take to achieve my first lucid dream?

 The average time for someone applying the 3 step technique tends to be around 2 weeks from when they begin reality checking regularly.
 But please remember... everybody is different!
 Some people will naturally take longer than others as there are many factors which will affect the results but... if you persist it WILL happen!
 Whether it takes days, weeks or months really depends on how badly you want it to happen, how much effort you put in to your technique and a whole lot of luck!

 What is a reality check and how do I perform one?

 A reality check is a simple test you can do to see if your dreaming.
+The main idea is to find something that behaves differently in dreams than in reality, such as your hands, a clock, a mirror, or a light switch.
 There are many to choose from so you might want to try a few and see what works best for you.
 It is best to do a second reality check to be sure as sometimes your mind can play tricks on you!

 Why do light switches not work in dreams?

 You may have noticed that light switches (and other kids of technology too) never seem to work properly in either regular dreams or lucid dreams.
 But why are light switches so unreliable in dreams?
 Well after reading multiple studies and reports on the light switch phenomena (plus having experienced it myself) I have come to the same conclusion as this member of reddit,